Skip to content

 Other daily listings

-If you're within reach of the Internet, though, it's easier to go onto edinburgh-festivals.com.
-Run by local newspaper The Scotsman, this excellent website similarly lets you search the whole Festival programme, within a specified time range - but with the added advantage that you can click through to read more about any shows which pique your interest.
-There are links to reviews from The Scotsman, as well, to give you a head-start on choosing a good show.
+If you're within reach of the Internet, though, it's easier to go onto edinburgh-festivals.co.uk.
+This excellent website similarly lets you search the whole Festival programme, within a specified time range - but with the added advantage that you can click through to read more about any shows which pique your interest.
+There are links to the box offices, as well, to give you a head-start when booking a show.

 Of course, one final way to fill a spare couple of hours is just to turn up at a venue, and see what takes your fancy from the listings posted up there.
 It's a risky approach, but if you'd like to roll the dice, you could do worse than to head for Bristo Square: you can see what's on offer at the Gilded Balloon before checking out the Pleasance Dome, where you can also see the schedules for the Pleasance Courtyard, just five minutes' walk away.